 Each year the seasonal status of every series is reevaluated based upon certain statistical criteria.
 Using these criteria, BLS economists determine whether a series should change its status: from "not seasonally adjusted" to "seasonally adjusted", or vice versa.
 If any of the 81 components of the U.S. city average all items index change their seasonal adjustment status from seasonally adjusted to not seasonally adjusted, not seasonally adjusted data will be used in the aggregation of the dependent series for the last five years, but the seasonally adjusted indexes before that period will not be changed.
-For 2022, 36 of the 81 components of the U.S. city average all items index are not seasonally adjusted.
+For 2023, 44 of the 81 components of the U.S. city average all items index are seasonally adjusted.

 For a more technical discussion of seasonal adjustment methodology, see the following pages on the CPI seasonal adjustment website:

 Last Modified Date: February 10, 2023